josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

-Conducting a transition as envisioned in this document would encompass many different aspects and would require action from the IETF community, the IAOC, the IAD, ISOC, the newly hired IETFAdminOrg Executive Director and staff, and newly appointed IETFAdminOrg board members.
+Conducting a transition as envisioned in this document would encompass many different aspects and would require action from the IETF community, the IAOC, the IAD, ISOC, the newly hired IAO Executive Director and staff, and newly appointed IAO board members.
 This document sketches some thoughts on the subset of tasks that would entail some IETF community involvement or review (as opposed to, say, the transfer of administrative assets).